Middle Housing

 The middle housing varieties listed above are examples that cities may consider.
 However, every city has a unique housing landscape, and multiple factors should be considered when selecting the appropriate types, form and scale for a specific neighborhood or area.

-Examples of Middle Housing types, form and scale
+Examples of Middle Housing types, form, and scale

 Public engagement opportunities

-The city of Lacey will have an information booth at the following local community events.
+The City of Lacey will have an information booth at the following local community events.
 Please stop by if you would like to learn more about Middle Housing and the opportunities it may provide for our Lacey residential neighborhoods.

 Visit the Middle Housing Booth